Falcon: Fast Visuomotor Policies via Partial Denoising: Experiments

-We investigate how different exploration rates $\delta$ influence Falcon’s performance by running 50 evaluations across $\{0.001, 0.05,0.0625,0.076,0.1,0.2,0.33,1\}$ on Transport ph tasks.
-Exploration Rate $\delta$ controls the probability that Falcon starts the denoising process from a normal distribution rather than using the partial denoised action from the previous step.
+We assess the impact of the exploration rate $\delta$ on Falcon by running 50 evaluations on the Transport\_ph task, using $\delta \in \{0.001, 0.05, 0.0625, 0.076, 0.1, 0.2, 0.33, 1\}$.
+Exploration Rate $\delta$ controls the probability that Falcon starts denoising from $\mathcal{N}(\mathbf{0}, \mathbf{I})$ rather than the partial denoised action.
 This exploration mechanism allows Falcon to fill the latent buffer with more partial denoised actions, increasing exploration and preventing over-reliance on the reference action.
-As shown in Fig. \ref{fig: ablation_study} (middle), when $\delta$ is set to 0, Falcon primarily aligns with the reference action at each step.
-Since the reference action is not perfectly aligned with the desired action $\mathbf{A}_t$, errors accumulate over time, causing Falcon to generate incorrect actions, which results in a significant drop in Score.
-As $\delta$ increases, the exploration rate encourages Falcon to sample more diverse actions, improving Score by reducing the accumulation of errors.
-However, further increasing $\delta$ results in a decrease in Speed, as the model becomes less reliant on the history of denoised actions and starts exploring more random samples from the normal distribution.
+As shown in Fig. \ref{fig:ablation-epsilon-delta} (right), when $\delta$ is set to 0, Falcon primarily aligns with the reference action at each step.
+Since the reference action is not perfectly aligned with the desired action $\mathbf{A}_t$, errors accumulate over time, causing Falcon to generate incorrect actions, resulting in a significant drop in score.
+As $\delta$ increases, Falcon samples more diverse actions, improving score by reducing the accumulation of errors.
+However, further increasing $\delta$ results in a decrease in speed, as the model becomes less reliant on the history of denoised actions and starts exploring more random samples from the normal distribution.